OWNER / GENERAL MANAGER / HEAD COACH

 Bobby brings an undeniable energy and education to the Minnesota Blue Ox organization.
 His programming with the right nutrition, and strength and conditioning is sure to bring out the best in our squad this season.
 We are so excited to have Bobby on board!

 MARKETING & GAMEDAY SUPPORT STAFF

 Travis grew up skating and playing hockey at Fogerty Ice Arena for the Blaine Bengals, where he fell in love with the game!
 After graduating from Blaine High School, Travis played a year of college football at Upper Iowa University.

 After college, Travis decided to enlist in the U.S. Army National Guard, as a Unmanned Aircraft Mechanic.
 Once he returned home from Army training he began coaching youth hockey in Coon Rapids and became a Minnesota Blue Ox supporter!
 We are excited to have Travis on our Marketing team!
 Anyone looking to become a Blue Ox corporate sponsor just shoot Travis an email or phone call below and explore the many opportunities we have!
 Sponsorships start as low as $500 and range all the way up to $10,000 plus.
 Our game day marketing motto is “As long as it’s legal….and no one gets hurt, we can promote it!”

 PLAY BY PLAY ANNOUNCER

 Tom is an aspiring play by play broadcaster.
 He is the son of Minnesota play by play icon Dan Terhaar.
 Tom is currently employed at 103.3 KNSI Radio in St Cloud doing radio play by play for multiple sports.
 He is also employed at Managers on a Mission a non profit out of St Louis Park.
-Tom graduated from Andover High School and this will be his second season with the Blue Ox.
+Tom graduated from Andover High School and this will be his third season with the Blue Ox.

 PUBLIC ADDRESS ANNOUNCER | USPHL LEAGUE STATS